wechuli/learning_typescript/notes.md

 - Use `typeof` to narrow type of a value to a primitive type i.e. number,string,boolean,symbol
 - Use `instanceof` to narrow down every other type of value created with a constructor function

+### Abstract Classes

+- Can't be used to create an object directly
+- Only used as a parent class
+- Can contain real implementation for some methods
+- The implemented methods can refer to other methods that don't exist yes ( we still have to provide names and types for the un-implemented methods)
+- Can make child classes promise to implement some other method